Everything you need to know about the updated Covid-19 boosters

 The Covid-19 vaccines were due for an update.

 As the coronavirus has been circulating, it has changed a lot.
 These changes have helped it slip past the antibodies that we made against older versions of the virus and older versions of the vaccine.
-As a result, it's gotten better at causing reinfections and breakthrough infections.
-Some of the monoclonal antibodies made to give people passive immunity against the virus have also stopped working against the new variants.
+As a result, it has gotten better at causing reinfections and breakthrough infections.

 The hope is that giving people updated vaccines will improve their ability to fight off the infection and shore up protection against severe disease that causes hospitalization or death.